-Achieving small radius of curvature and being able to control both radius of curvature and tip travel are of paramount importance in steerable needles to accomplish the increase in efficacy of the medical procedures.
+Achieving a small radius of curvature and being able to control both radius of curvature and tip travel is of paramount importance in steerable needles to accomplish the increase in efficacy of the medical procedures.

 In this talk, a new class of the steerable needles, which we call waterjet-directed steerable needles is presented, where the underlying principle is to first control the direction of tissue fracture, after which the needle will follow during subsequent insertion.

 The direction of the tissue fracture is controlled by an angled waterjet nozzle and control of the water velocity.

 In this method, the radius of curvature can be controlled from the lower bound to a near-infinite radius of curvature (straight insertion) by controlling the duty cycling of the water velocity, to control the depth of the waterjet cut.

 A discrete-step kinematic model is used to model the motion of the waterjet steerable needle.

 This model consists of two parts: (1) the mechanics-based model predicts the cut-depth of waterjet in soft tissue based on soft tissue properties, waterjet diameter, and water exit velocity, and (2) a discrete-step kinematic unicycle model of the steerable needle travel.